Asana/node-asana-phrase/README.md

 ## Overview

-This package is designed to convert integers into human-readable phrases, which are more entertaining and memorable, and suitable for error codes.
+This package is designed to convert large numbers (like IDs) into human-readable phrases, which are more entertaining and memorable, and suitable for error codes.

-Currently it only supports numbers that could be represented in JavaScript integers, which is up to 53-bits.
-We could extend this library to support arbitrary-length strings to be encoded as phrases instead if we wanted to, e.g., represent cryptographic keys like 128-bit hashes.
+The package can support conversion of numbers of arbitrary length if represented as a hex string, as well as integers up to 53 bits.
+The default phrase factory provided converts 32-bit numbers, but custom ones can be created to work with larger bit sizes.

 It operates on a simple bitwise substitution principle, so given a particular phrase factory, there is a deterministic way to map any set of bits into a